 Again, like the standard Pixel 7, the Pixel 7 Pro is more of an iterative upgrade as opposed to a revolution to the formula.
 You've essentially got the same screen (120Hz OLED), upgraded RAM (12GB), and design as on the previous model, with a few well-thought-out tweaks to the formula here and there.

-Where things have mostly been changed up is internally, with the new Tensor G2 chip being the headline feature across both Pixel 7 devices.
+Where things have mostly been changed up is internally, with the Tensor G2 chip being the headline feature across both Pixel 7 devices.
 While representing a fairly small bump (10%) in overall power, moving to a new architecture has yielded improvements in power efficiency and heat management.
 It's also stated to be specifically better at graphical tasks - in particular the Pixel's strong suit of computational photography.

 Speaking of which, the camera on the Pixel 7 Pro has also seen some fairly hefty improvements.
 The camera on the Pro device was already strong but Google has been focusing on bringing it up to speed with the latest Apple and Samsung devices.
-The camera now supports a 5x optical zoom (biggest zoom on any device, outside of the Galaxy S22 Ultra's 10x zoom) and a ridiculous 30x digital zoom.
+The camera now supports a 5x optical zoom (biggest zoom on any device, outside of the Galaxy S22 Ultra's 10x zoom) and a hefty 30x digital zoom.
 That's a marked increase from the previous Google Pixel 6 Pro, which topped out at 20x.
 There's also a new 'Movie Mode' and 'Macro Focus' mode, the latter of which is exclusive to the Pixel 7 Pro.

 On the outside, there's been a minor tweak to the overall aesthetics of the device, with the uniform black glass bar for the camera housing being abandoned in favor of an aluminum construction.
 It looks a little less uniform from the back since the camera lenses are black (and clearly seen), but the new brass-like copperish hue to the metal housing does look very neat.